element-io/minimal-element/README.md

 	.attr( 'height', 500 );
 ```

 Whenever you create SVG elements, ensure that the parent SVG container is [namespaced](https://github.com/element-io/minimal-svg-element).
 In a DOM environment, you are able to use namespace aware methods, such as `createElementNS()`, `setAttributeNS()`, `getAttributeNS()`, et cetera, enabling the browser to properly interpret created elements.
 Here, we have no DOM; we are serializing elements to string.
-To ensure that a client (i.e., the browser) uses the appropriate XML dialect when rendering SVG elements, be sure to set the namespace.
+To ensure that a client (e.g., the browser) uses the appropriate XML dialect when rendering SVG elements, be sure to set the namespace.
 The attributes in the example should be all you need.

 #### element.custom( name )